AISafetyInfluentialPapers/AI-safety-security-influential-papers/README.md

 # AI-safety-security-influential-papers
 A selection of influential AI safety and security papers, with up to three papers per topic.
-Papers are chosen based on their originality and technical quality.
-We welcome comments on the selection.
+Papers are selected based on their originality and technical quality rather than solely on citation counts, as citations can vary significantly across different research topics.
+Comments on the selection are welcome.

 ## Jailbreak